jakubfiala/atrament/README.md

 - Each stroke consists of a list of _segments_, which correspond to all the pointer positions recorded during drawing.
 - Each segment consists of a _point_ which contains `x` and `y` coordinates, and a `time` which is the number of milliseconds since the stroke began, until the segment was drawn.
 - Each stroke also contains information about the drawing settings at the time of drawing (see Events > Stroke recording).

+## High DPI screens

+To make drawings look sharp on high DPI screens, Atrament scales its drawing context by `window.devicePixelRatio` since v4.0.0.
+This means when you set a custom `width` or `height`, you should also multiply the CSS pixel values by `devicePixelRatio`.
+The values accepted by `draw()` and included in stroke events are always in CSS pixels.

 ## Events